ASML Logo

 The TWINSCAN XT:1900i is the company’s first immersion lithography system, unveiled in 2007.
 This technology was a major success at the time because it could attain a resolution of up to 40 nanometers.

-A significant advancement in technology occurred in 2010.
-The company provided the first EUV lithography system prototype.
-While mass manufacturing was not feasible, this technology showed the firm’s potential for creating cutting-edge lithography solutions.
+A significant technological advancement occurred in 2010.
+The company provided the prototype of an EUV lithography system.
+While mass manufacturing was not feasible, this technology demonstrated the firm’s potential to create cutting-edge lithography solutions.

 The Customer Co-Investment Program was introduced in 2012.
 As part of this initiative, the three biggest investors in the firm, Intel, TSMC, and Samsung, contributed a combined 5.3 billion euros to the company.
-These expenditures aimed to hasten the advancement of cutting-edge technology such as EUV lithography.
+These expenditures aimed to accelerate the development of cutting-edge technologies such as EUV lithography.

 A significant purchase distinguished 2016.
 For 3.1 billion euros, the firm purchased Hermes Microvision Inc. (HMI), a Taiwanese startup.
-With the acquisition of HMI, a top producer of electron beam inspection equipment, the company increased the range of products it offers to the semiconductor sector.
+With the acquisition of HMI, a top producer of electron-beam inspection equipment, the company expanded the range of products it offers to the semiconductor sector.

 In 2018, the enterprise made a significant development in EUV lithography.
 The business started selling TWINSCAN NXE:3400B EUV lithography systems commercially.
 With the creation of chips with even greater density and performance, this event signaled the start of a new age in semiconductor manufacturing.